 Investors braced for a bumpy ride ahead of FirstMerit's (NAS: FMER) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
 The company will unveil its latest earnings on Tuesday.
-FirstMerit provides a range of banking services to corporate, institutional, and individual customers throughout Northern and Central Ohio and Western Pennsylvania.
+FirstMerit provides a range of banking and investment services to corporate, institutional, and individual customers throughout northern and central Ohio and western Pennsylvania.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on FirstMerit with eight of 13 analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on FirstMerit with nine of 14 analysts rating it hold.
 Analysts don't like FirstMerit as much as competitor TCF overall.
-Eight out of 19 analysts rate TCF a buy compared to four of 13 for FirstMerit.
+Seven out of 19 analysts rate TCF a buy compared to four of 14 for FirstMerit.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

 What our community says:

-The majority of CAPS All-Stars see FMER as a good bet, with 64.1% granting it an outperform rating.
-The majority of the Fools are in agreement with the All-Stars as 71% give it an outperform rating.
-Fools are keen on FirstMerit, though the message boards have been quiet lately with only 41 posts in the past 30 days.
+Most CAPS All-Stars (63.9%) are awarding FMER an outperform rating.
+The majority of the Fools agree with the All-Stars, with 72.5% giving it an outperform rating.
 FirstMerit's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-FirstMerit's profit has risen year over year by an average of 35.9% over the past five quarters.
-Revenue has fallen in the past two quarters.
+FirstMerit's profit has risen year-over-year by an average of 17.4% over the past five quarters.
+Revenue has fallen for the past three quarters.

 At the time this article was published